|The Frankfurt-Tipp rating:|

 Africa - the second largest continent is characterized by a tremendously diverse flora and fauna.
-Wonderfully beautiful landscapes, mysterious habitats for some of the most majestic and fascinating creatures.
-It is the strong contrasts between the dense forests and the barren desert, between large seas and small oases, that make Africa an exciting topic for documentary filmmakers again and again.
-And so in recent years numerous nature and animal documentaries have been published that had Africa and its animal inhabitants as their central theme, or at least.
-"Afrika - Das magische Königreich" is now another such film, which tries to set itself apart from the competition with the most modern recording techniques and spectacular 3D images.
+Gorgeous landscapes, mysterious habitats for some of the most majestic and fascinating creatures.
+It is the stark contrasts between the dense forests and the barren desert, between great seas and small oases, that make Africa an exciting subject for documentary filmmakers time and again.
+And so, especially in recent years, numerous nature and animal documentaries have been released that had Africa and its animal inhabitants as their central theme, or at least.
+Africa - The Magic Kingdom is now another such film, which tries to stand out from the competition with state-of-the-art shooting techniques and spectacular 3D images.

-The team around the two directors Patrick Morris and Neil Nightingale have succeeded in doing this visually.
-Whether in the forests of Rwanda, where they have visited the endangered mountain gorillas, in the Kalahari Desert, where they accompany a herd of elephants in their search for water, or along colourful coral reefs in the depths of the ocean - what has been captured here with the latest technology is in itself truly spectacular and absolutely worth seeing.
-Especially on the big screen, moments like the numerous fascinating slow-motion shots or enormous enlargements (e.g. from the lively activity of an ant tribe) are really breathtaking.
+Purely visually, the team around the two directors Patrick Morris and Neil Nightingale has quite succeeded.
+Whether in the forests of Rwanda, where they visited the endangered mountain gorillas, in the Kalahari Desert, where they accompany a herd of elephants in search of water, or along colorful coral reefs in the depths of the ocean - what has been captured here with the latest technology is in itself truly spectacular and absolutely worth seeing.
+Especially on the big screen, moments like the numerous fascinating slow-motion shots or enormous enlargements (of the lively goings-on of an ant tribe, for instance) are truly breathtaking.